ShiJbey/pygame_gui_xml/README.md

 ## Licensing

-As with the main [PyGame GUI Rep](PyGame GUI](https://github.com) this project is licensed under the MIT License.
+As with the main [PyGame GUI](https://github.com/MyreMylar/pygame_gui) repo, this project is licensed under the MIT License.